See what it’s like to celebrate the holiday season at the best Hamburg Christmas Markets.

-Though Glühwein is the most popular drink at Hamburg Christmas markets, we noticed people sipping out of mugs topped with whipped cream.
+Though Glühwein is one of the most popular German drinks available at Hamburg Christmas markets, we noticed people sipping out of mugs topped with whipped cream.
 Then, when we saw the menu, we had no choice but to expand our drinking horizons.

 Considering that our last name is Hirsch, how could we resist a drink called Heißer Hirsch?
 Literally translated to hot stag, this mug of hot cocoa with a generous shot of Jägermeister and a fluffy dollop of whipped cream was the icing on our Christmas market cake.